gb1b7dff312410f148768b97fba8df6f9e2decf3ea1332604b31efa1b58335c9c9e58c251b92e4938a4e4b03866fba360affa3a827f6cc731dc8fb27a9f9f82bf_1280-5499649.jpg

 Photo c/o Tim McKenna

-How has bodysurfing shaped your relationship with the natural world?
+How has being a bodysurfer shaped your relationship with nature?

 Backcountry skiing is quite similar.
 Tuning into weather forecasts (precipitation vs. swells), understanding conditions (winds, snow conditions, aspects vs. winds, tides, swell direction), the approach (swim vs. skin), the ride (both are sliding on water!), and finally the exit (swim or ride vs. skin or ride).